19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (a) the following amounts shall be included:

-(i) the amount contributed by a person in that year which is obligatory under this Act; and
+(i) the amount contributed by a person in that year which is obligatory under this Act;

 [40/2007 wef 01/01/2008]